 The point is that you should follow the laws of your country or audience.
 This will ensure you are in compliance with the regulations and avoid future problems when sending our electronic commercial messages or email.
 Running a business is difficult at the best of times.
 But, it is also where we learn the most about processes, procedures, tools, and regulations.
 Compliance with email communication is important in today’s business world because so many take advantage of this incredible marketing tool.
 To be sure you are reaching your ideal customers and not spamming or turning off those future customers, at least know the basics.
 Ultimately, this will hurt your business’ reputation.
 You do not want to end up blacklisted for non-compliance or face heavy penalties.

 The best approach is to allow your subscribers to opt-in to your mailing list.
 This is known as permission-based marketing.
 By taking these steps, you know that your subscribers want to be in touch and they want to hear from you.
 Sending emails to anyone and everyone means that you are likely not reaching your intended audience.
 Here are some tips and best practices to get you on your way:

 Ask your subscribers to opt-in to your mailing list.

-Even better, use the double opt-in method.
-Double opt-in means that they have provided their emails to you to subscribe to your list and they will confirm this, once again, by clicking on a link you send them to that email and confirm their opt in.
-This is security that each recipient has given express permission to send them emails.
-The proof is documented into your email subscriber list in your database.
+Even better, use the double-opt-in method.
+Double opt-in means that they have provided their emails to you to subscribe to your list and they will confirm this, once again, by clicking on a link you send them to that email and confirm they’ve opted in.
+This is a security that each recipient has given express permission to send them emails.
+The proof is documented in your email subscriber list in your database.

 Don’t assume you have permission.